PEP 661 – Sentinel Values

 - For sentinels defined in a class scope, to avoid potential name clashes,

 one should use the fully-qualified name of the variable in the module.
-Only
+The

 - One should be careful when creating sentinels in a function or method, since sentinels with the same name created by code in the same module will be identical.
 If distinct sentinel objects are needed, make sure to use distinct names.